Waters off New England had 2nd warmest year on record in ’22

 “What is being observed in the Gulf of Maine (and elsewhere around the world), however, is a loss of that balance: larger fractions of recent years are experiencing above average temperatures and cold spells are becoming vanishingly rare,” the report said.

-The hottest year in the Gulf of Maine was 2021, when the average annual sea surface temperature was slightly more than 54 degrees (12.2 degrees Celsius).
+The hottest year in the Gulf of Maine was 2021, according to records that go back to 1982, the institute said.
+That year, the average annual sea surface temperature was slightly more than 54 degrees (12.2 degrees Celsius).
 Last year was a fraction of a percent warmer than the third warmest year, which was 2012.

 Those three years are the only ones in recorded history in which the gulf’s average temperature exceeded 53 degrees (11.7 degrees Celsius).